 Much of the West's water supply originates as rainfall or snowmelt on rangeland watersheds.
 In addition, the riparian areas along Western rangeland streams and rivers provide vital habitat for wildlife, fish, and plants.
 The running water and lush vegetation of these areas often serve as focal points for livestock and for recreation.
-Concurrently, the nature of many rangelands makes them highly susceptible to erosion.
+Concurrently, sparsely vegetated rangelands may be susceptible to erosion.
 Upland activities that significantly diminish vegetative cover can lead to increased runoff and sedimentation.
 Heavy use of riparian areas can destroy aquatic habitat and undermine the ability of these systems to filter pollutants.

 - Introduction to Riparian Areas